rovaughn/platform-docs/platform/manual/microservices/add-microservice/using-custom-dockerfile.rst

 .. admonition:: Behind The Scenes

-   Checkout :ref:`routes.yaml <hasura-dir-conf-routes.yaml>` to learn more about this file
+   Check out :ref:`routes.yaml <hasura-dir-conf-routes.yaml>` to learn more about this file

 Step 5: Git push and deploy!
 ----------------------------